When Everything Was Possible Album Available Now! Get CD

 KURT PETERSON began his career when Leonard Bernstein and Richard Rodgers chose him to play Tony in the revival of West Side Story at Lincoln Center.
 On Broadway he starred opposite Angela Lansbury in Dear World and created the role of Young Ben in Stephen Sondheim’s Follies.
 Off-Broadway, Kurt starred in Dames at Sea and By Bernstein, and appeared in The Town Hall productions of Knickerbocker Holiday, Music in the Air and I Married an Angel.
 Kurt starred opposite Patti LuPone in the Broadway-bound The Baker’s Wife.
 He also starred in the highly acclaimed Canadian premiere of Company and Rob Marshall’s production of Side By Side By Sondheim.
 Kurt was featured in the 75th birthday celebrations Wall to Wall Sondheim and Children & Art honoring Stephen Sondheim, and has performed as a leading man in many productions around the country and in Europe.
 Kurt and his company, James William Productions (JWP), produced the acclaimed Sondheim–A Musical Tribute, the first celebration of America’s foremost composer/lyricist, helped launch the New York and London productions of Angela Lansbury’s Gypsy, produced the live tours of WPIX-TV’s classic children’s show The Magic Garden, and the National Tour of Rob Marshall’s innovative Side By Side By Sondheim.
 Recent projects include co-producing the New York productions and National Tour of the Stephen Schwartz family musical Captain Louie, the Off-Broadway production of the play Capture Now, directed by Larry Moss, and the BC/EFA benefit Alone At Last featuring the music of Ian Herman.
 JWP is currently represented by the Helen Hayes and Drama Desk Award winning play, Zero Hour, about theatre legend Zero Mostel, now touring the U.S. and Canada.
-In 2013 look for the new musical, In the Summer of ’68.
+In 2015, look for the new musical Dancing on the Moon.
 Kurt is the owner of New York City’s The Voice Studio, home to more than 300 students and some of Broadway’s greatest teachers and performers.
 For more information, visit jameswilliamproductions.com

 LARRY MOSS (Director) began his career on Broadway in Drat!
 The Cat!, Neil Simon’s God’s Favorite, directed by Michael Bennett, So Long 174th Street, The Robber Bridegroom and I Love My Wife.
 After teaching at Juilliard and Circle in the Square, he moved to Los Angeles and founded The Larry Moss Studio, where he directed and developed Pamela Gien’s The Syringa Tree, which won the Obie Award for Best Play, Drama Desk and Outer Circle Critics Awards, a Drama League Honor and a nomination for the John Gassner Playwriting Award.
 The Syringa Tree has played to sold-out houses worldwide.
 Moss also directed the TV adaptation for the Trio Network.
 He developed and directed Bo Eason’s Runt of the Litter, voted one of the top ten plays of the year by the New York Daily News and bought by Castle Rock to be made into a major motion picture.
 Off-Broadway, Moss has directed: Michael Raynor’s Who Is Floyd Stearn; Richard Kalinoski’s Beast on the Moon; Jack Holmes’s RFK (Drama League Award); Josh Jonas’s Capture Now; and Marcella Goheen’s The Maria Project.
 In Los Angeles he directed: April Daisy White’s Sugar; Richard Vetere’s How to Go Out on a Date in Queens; Richard Hellersen’s Dos Corazones (play and film); I Love My Wife starring Jason Alexander for Reprise; and John Patrick Shanley’s Beggars in the House of Plenty.
 He also directed the World Premiere of the new musical Jam starring Clint Holmes.
 He did a workshop of John Osborne’s Epitaph for George Dillon in New York for the first time in fifty years in 2008 and recently directed Remembering Bobby Short and This Thing Called Love starring Clint Holmes at the Café Carlyle.
 He directedCorktown by Jon Fazakerly in workshop at the Signature Theater in June 2012 and will be directing the films Relative Insanity and Chiseled.
 Moss coached Sutton Foster in Broadway’s Anything Goes (Tony Award); Helen Hunt in As Good As It Gets (Academy Award); Hilary Swank in Boys Don’t Cry and Million Dollar Baby (Academy Awards); Michael Clarke Duncan in The Green Mile (Academy Award nomination); Hank Azaria in Tuesdays with Morrie (Emmy Award); Jim Carrey in The Majestic; Tobey Maguire in Seabiscuit; Leonardo DiCaprio in The Aviator (Golden Globe Award and Academy Award nomination); The Departed (Golden Globe nomination); Blood Diamond (Golden Globe and Academy Award nomination); Shutter Island, Inception and J. Edgar (SAG and Golden Globe Award nomination).
 Moss’s teaching career includes U.S., Canada and Europe; he was one of the master teachers on Triple Sensation for CBC in Canada.
 His book on acting, The Intent to Live, was released by Bantam Dell in 2004.